import pandas as pd

 NFL2022_stuffs_EPA

-, that includes- All the variables in the DataFrame,
+, that includes- All the variables and the observations in the DataFrame,

 NFL2022_stuffs